 If this imbalance of life had been allowed to continue then the world would be a very unjust place to live in (and quite frankly very boring!).

-If women hadn’t have stood up for their right to vote, back in 1928, who knows how much longer it would have taken for legislation such as the Equal Franchise Act 1928 to have passed.
+When women stood up for their right to vote, back in 1928, if they hadn’t who knows how much longer it would have taken for legislation such as the Equal Franchise Act 1928 to have passed.

 If Malala Yousafzai had not stood up to the Taliban, there could still be no rights for girls and the right to education in Pakistan!

-If Rosa Parks had given up her seat to a white passenger, there could still be full racial segregation!
+What if Rosa Parks had not given up her seat to a white passenger, there could still be full racial segregation!

 The point is that these singular moments have shaped human history for the better.
 Movements that bring about positive change for society that still continue strongly even now in the present day!